Neuron-Chan/SOFE_Winter_2024-Notes/Software Project Management/SPM_1-4.md

 Invisibility, Complexity, Conformity (compliance w/ standards, rules, or laws), and Flexibility make software more problematic to build than other engineered artefacts.

+Projects can be

+- **In-house:** clients & employers are employed by same organization
+- **Out-sourced:** clients & employers are employed by different organizations

+"Project manager" could be:
+- a ‘contract manager’ in the client organization
+- a technical project manager in the supplier/services organization

+### Activities covered by project management
+Feasibility study
+- Is project technically feasible and worthwhile from a business point of view?

+Planning
+- Only done if project is feasible

+Execution
+- Implement plan, but plan may be changed as we go along

+## The software development life-cycle
+(todo: insert slide 11)

 </details>